exploring self-realization, sacred personhood, and full humanity

 (2) “Beauty is the translucence, through material phenomena, of the eternal splendor of the One”; further, Heisenberg referenced two Latin mottos, “The simple is the seal of the true,” and “Beauty is the splendor of truth.”

-On the Word Gems homepage, under the title “What We Stay Alive For,” I suggest that the true mate will see in his beloved this “translucence” revealing the “eternal splendor” and the “hidden face of God.”
+In the essay “What We Stay Alive For,” I suggest that the true mate will see in his beloved this “translucence” revealing the “eternal splendor” and the “hidden face of God.”
 Only he will see these marvels as she becomes, for him, spiritual pedagogue of divine mystery.

 the sacred meaning of art